 You should not be charged interest on a disputed transaction while it’s under investigation.
-However, if you are remember that many systems calculate refunds when the problem is sorted out.
+However, many credit providers calculate “refunds” when the problem is sorted out.
 It’s at this point that they check to see exactly what refund entitlements are owed to you.

 Don’t forget that any chargeback will include the interest you paid on any disputed amount that was found in your favour.